Home Compare HON vs JCI

 Honeywell International vs Johnson Controls International: Which Stock Looks Stronger in 2026?

-Honeywell International holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+Honeywell International leads structurally, with valuation as the clearest single gap between the two profiles.
 Johnson Controls International still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.